Peter Thiel's Palantir launches Japanese joint venture with insurer Sompo

 Founded in 2004, Palantir currently has 2,500 employees.
 The U.S. firm has raised roughly $2.75 billion from investors to date, according to data provider PitchBook.

-Sources told Reuters in September that Palantir has held talks over a potential investment from SoftBank Group (9984.T).
+Sources told Reuters in September that Palantir has held talks over a potential investment from SoftBank Group.

 When asked about Masayoshi Son’s SoftBank, Thiel praised the Japanese group’s earlier investments but said it had been “a little bit too aggressive in the last few years”.